 |Vi (Tibbetts) and Art Sutherland|

-Feedback from readers and public presentation attendees has taught me that what they appreciate most about Calvin Tibbets is being able to experience life in early Oregon vicariously through his eyes, an ordinary stonecutter from Maine who made a difference.
+Feedback from readers and public presentation attendees has taught me that what they appreciate most about Calvin Tibbets is being able to experience life in early Oregon vicariously through the eyes of an ordinary stonecutter from Maine who made a difference in Oregon history through personal strength and perseverance.
 So, as can be seen on the Events page, many of my PowerPoints expand on specific aspects of Tibbets' life which are touched on in the book that are of particular interest to local audiences.
 Researching for these presentations gives me the opportunity to learn more about the many interesting events of Tibbets' life.